top of page

 Some people feel nostalgia for the 1990s—Clinton, Tom Hanks movies, the first personal computers, or the 1950s with its post-war jubilee, Elvis, and Ice Cream parlors.
 I feel nostalgia for 2 million BCE.
 The common response to this attitude is some appeal to the brutalities of pre-modern life—infant and childbirth mortality, the absence of anesthetics and modern conveniences.
 Boredom.

 We experience a different kind of boredom today, the kind that arises from desensitization.
-The numbness that sets in when all the input stops, juicing the brain’s pleasure center dry.
+The numbness that sets in when all the input stops, having juiced the brain’s pleasure center dry.
 When the rag can no longer be rung.
 Images that used to tantalize appear flat, reduced back to their pixels.
 This is also boredom.

 Were our primitive ancestors, somewhere along the evolutionary ladder between ape and homo-sapiens, bored?